jjloomis/soundslides-basics/arranging-images.md

 # Arranging images

 1. Make sure the Slides tab is active (on right).
-2. Click and drag thumbnails in the Slides area to rearrange the order of your JPG files.
+2. Click and drag thumbnails in the Slides area to rearrange the order of your images.
 3. When finished, click Save.